thedeveloperever/optimac/README.md

 *Note: You need SIP to be turned off.*

+*Also, I try to make commits stable and they go through testing.*

 Click the green button that says "Code" with an arrow, then click Download ZIP.

-I try to make commits stable and they go through testing anyways.

 Then you want to open your terminal and the following commands.